MarcoSelvatici/Blue/team/README-team.md

 Enter the `team/editor/src/Emulator/Tests` directory and run with `dotnet run`.

-If you are using windows, you can run them with `run-expecto-tests.bat`.
+If you are using windows, you can also run the tests with `run-expecto-tests.bat`.

 ### GUI

-Enter the `team/editor` directory and follow the instructions in the README (like Visual2).

 The editor allows to run the code and see: